vanvalenlab/kiosk-client/README.md

 #### Google Cloud Authentication

 When uploading to Google Cloud, you will need to [authenticate](https://cloud.google.com/docs/authentication/production) using the `GOOGLE_APPLICATION_CREDENTIALS` set to your service account JSON file.

+## Contribute

+We welcome contributions to the [kiosk-console](https://github.com/vanvalenlab/kiosk-console) and its associated projects.
+If you are interested, please refer to our [Developer Documentation](https://deepcell-kiosk.readthedocs.io/en/master/DEVELOPER.html), [Code of Conduct](https://github.com/vanvalenlab/kiosk-console/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/vanvalenlab/kiosk-console/blob/master/CONTRIBUTING.md).

+## License

+This software is license under a modified Apache-2.0 license.
+See [LICENSE](/LICENSE) for full  details.

+## Copyright

+Copyright © 2018-2020 [The Van Valen Lab](http://www.vanvalen.caltech.edu/) at the California Institute of Technology (Caltech), with support from the Paul Allen Family Foundation, Google, & National Institutes of Health (NIH) under Grant U24CA224309-01.
+All rights reserved.